Kedhareswer/thesisflow-ai/docs/frontend.md

   - Stop on `done`; show errors on `error`
 - Required event names: `init`, `progress`, `token`, `error`, `done`, `ping`

+### Mermaid rendering security
+- The Markdown renderer uses Mermaid for diagrams and enforces `securityLevel: 'strict'`.
+- Input is sanitized before rendering (removes `%%{ }%%` config directives, `<script>` tags, event handlers, javascript: URLs, and dangerous embeds).
+- Do not attempt to inject raw HTML/JS or unsafe Mermaid directives; such content will be stripped.

 ## State and UI patterns
 - Keep derived state minimal and local to each page/component
 - Show explicit loading and error states (spinners, banners)